 Training, qualifications & experience

 I am an accredited member of the BACP and have a PGDip in psychodynamic counselling.
-I have studied additional therapy frameworks as part of my professional development including Cognitive Behavioural Therapy (CBT).
+I have studied additional therapy frameworks as part of my professional development including Cognitive Behavioural Therapy (CBT) and EMDR therapy.
 I am able to draw from multiple therapy practices to suit the needs of each client.
 I am experienced in working with clients who have a wide range of issues including anxiety, low self-esteem, trauma, depression, loss, and health concerns.

 Registered / Accredited